-The company's ultimate parent company and controlling party is Lloyds Banking Group plc, which is also the parent undertaking of the largest group of undertakings for which group financial statements are drawn up and of which the company is a member.
-As at 10 October 2017, LBG Equity Investments Limited is the parent undertaking of the smallest of such group of undertakings with previous parent undertaking being Lloyds Bank Plc.
+The company's ultimate parent company and controlling party is Lloyds Banking Group plc ("LBG"), which is also the parent undertaking of the largest group of undertakings for which group financial statements are drawn up and of which the company is a member.
+LBG Equity Investments Limited is the parent undertaking of the smallest of such group of undertakings with previous parent undertaking being Lloyds Bank Plc.
 Copies of both financial statements may be obtained from the Company Secretary's Department, Lloyds Banking Group plc, 25 Gresham Street, London EC2V 7HN.

-The company is reliant on funding provided by LBG Equity Investments Ltd. The directors are satisfied that it is the intention of Lloyds Banking Group plc that its subsidiaries including the company will continue to receive funding in the future and, accordingly, the financial statements have been prepared on a going concern basis.
+The company produces a four-year plan based on the expected activities of LDC(H) and its subsidiaries.
+The four-year plan includes assumptions on expected future investment activities, funding and expenditure activities as well as associated cash flows including the impacts of the current Coronavirus (COVID-19) disease.
+The company also produces detailed 6-monthly cash forecasts on a regular basis for LDC(H) and its subsidiaries based on management's best estimate of future cash flows to assess funding requirements from LBG Equity Investments Limited.
+The directors are satisfied that it is the intention of Lloyds Banking Group plc that its subsidiaries including the company will continue to receive funding in the future and, accordingly, the financial statements have been prepared on a going concern basis.